alextanhongpin/saga-pattern/draft.md

 Scheduler will only process those that are pending.
 It does not care about failed ones.
 It is supervisor job to reset the status back to pending from failed.
 1. Scheduler upserts saga_step with saga_id, status=pending, name.
 	1a) Saga step exists: Skip insert
-2. Scheduler locks pending row
-	2a) Row is locked: Skip.
+2. Scheduler begins a Unit of Work and locks pending row 2a) Row is locked: Skip.
 	2b) Status is not pending.
 Skip.
 Supervisor will update the status.
 3. Scheduler set locked_at to now and request_params with the current request params.
         3a) locked and not yet release: raise error running
+4. Scheduler commits Unit of Work.
 5. Scheduler execute Agent
 	4a) Execution fails (irrecoverable): Status will be failed and response_params stored 4b) Execution successful: Status will be succeeded and response_params stored